Ixcatl/fables_novasophonia/docs/core/weapon-arts.rst

 Normal Arts
 -----------
 These weapon arts are self-contained actions, which perform an attack with a weapon as part of their execution.
-They still benefit from the quality of the weapon used.
-They do not contribute to Stamina tax, and do not have an extra cost from your current Stamina tax, but also cannot have additional Stamina dedicated as extra damage.
+They still benefit from the quality of the weapon used, and if used with a heavy weapon, you still receive a stack of Off-Balance for each attack performed as part of the art.
+They do not contribute to Stamina tax, and do not have an extra cost from your current Stamina tax, but also cannot have additional Stamina dedicated as extra dice.

-If used with a heavy weapon, you still receive a stack of Off-Balance for each attack performed as part of the art.
+If

 Special Arts
 ------------